96. The number that will forever be bonded to the city of Liverpool.

 This year marks the 30th anniversary of the Hillsborough disaster.
 When, on April 15th 1989, 96 people were crushed to death in Britain’s worst sporting disaster.

-Three decades of pain, grief and injustice.
+For the families of the victims it has been three decades of pain, grief and injustice.

 Ahead of the anniversary the SportsGazette spoke with a Liverpool fan, Nottingham Forest fan and a sports journalist to recall the tragedy and what we have learnt since.

 “I do remember the first few people coming out.
 Unfortunately they were all in a very bad way.
-I certainly saw bodies,” John Eccleston recalls.
+I certainly saw bodies,” John recalls.

 “The fact we were sitting, in the South stand, was quite unusual.
 We very rarely got seats.
 Usually we chose to stand.